kevinkenan/java-playground/docs/Example01.md

 discrepancies between declared and actual types often produce interesting or unexpected behavior in Java.

-Logically, `x.go()` could execute the implementation defined in A or B.

-At first you might expect this call to execute the implementation in A.

-In this case, the method invocation executes the implementation in B not the implementation in A which you might expect since .
-This is an example of polymorphic overriding in Java.
-The JVM decides at runtime which

-: polymorphism.
-The variable x is declared as an A but references a B, which is a subclass of A. As we saw in Item 1 above, invoking `go()` on an A should output A1.
-But the output we see here is B1.
-This is because Java invokes methods on objects based on their actual type, not their declared type.
-There's plenty of info on the web on polymorphism and why it is useful.
+Logically, `x.go()` could execute the implementation defined in A or B. Since `x` is of type A, then it is easy to imagine that A1 would be the output, such as we saw with Item 1.
+But the output is B1.
+This is because overriding instance methods in Java is done dynamically at runtime.
+The JVM decides during execution what the actual type of the object is and selects the shallowest method with the appropriate signature.
+This is an example of polymorphism.